costanza671/LLM-Driven-Material-Identification-Framework/README.md

 * It allows the automatic generation of validating parsers and API clients;
 * It is efficient for data exchange, where computational cost dominates over I/O;
 * It offers improved safety and robustness compared to binary formats.

+### Material Scope and Applicability
+The scope of the framework is mainly targeted to materials available in the Materials Project database.
+The latter is used as the primary source due to its large and diverse collection of well-characterised chemical structures, covering a wide range of crystalline materials.
+These materials are consistently formatted, computationally validated, and readily accessible, making them reliable inputs for automated workflows.

+### Performance, Limitations, Assumptions and Future Work